Lysxia/bluefin-algae/README.md

 ### Quadratic behavior of non-tail recursion.

-For example, the following recursive counter will take time quadratic in `n` because every call of `modify'` traverses the call stack to find its handler and capture the continuation.
+For example, the following recursive counter will take time quadratic in `n` because every call of `modify` traverses the call stack to find its handler and capture the continuation.

 ```haskell